Chaos Calls 04: Behind the Lines

 After talking with Kyle I log out, go to the main site, and sign up for a Premium Membership in Sharon’s name.
 I note the details down, along with the URL.
 She’s surprised when I hand her the information and she logs in.
 However, when I have her follow the links to the page where they have their rates for volunteer models she smiles before downloading copies of the forms to fill in.
 I’m sure I’ll soon see some of our eligible young ladies appear on their site.

-All the gear is checked for unapproved materials, and it’s ready.
-The horses have their tack with full saddlebags, including bamboo armoured horse blankets which we roll up and tie to their saddles with the armour for the dogs.
+All of the gear is checked for unapproved materials, and it’s ready.
+The horses have full tack and saddlebags, including bamboo armoured horse blankets which we roll up and tie to their saddles with the armour for the dogs.
 All of the travellers have basic clothing with bamboo armour and backpacks of gear.
 I check the dogs are in physical contact with the horses through the large hole on the inside of their saddlebags they’re in.
-Everyone is waiting in the main vault area, because there’s not enough room in the portal vault, again.
+Everyone is waiting in the main vault area because there’s not enough room in the portal vault, again.
 We form up in a continuous chain of contact with each of us having an arm over the neck of the horse we’re leading, and those behind have a good hold on the tail of the horse in front with their hand resting on that horse’s rump, like we did on the last visit.
 Sharon will lock the vault behind us.
-I smile at her, and approach the portal while those waiting behind me wonder about my sanity.
+I smile at her then approach the portal while those waiting behind me wonder about my sanity.

 On arriving in the portal room of my quarters at Crossroads I find Merry holding open the door to the stable.
 With a large grin I lead my horse, Jericho, through the door.
 A few minutes later all of the horses are comfortable.
 Their tack and packs are on tables set on the other side of the stable.
 The dogs are happy walking about on the floor sniffing at everything, especially the dog beds and litter trays set out.
 Merry leads us through into the main lounge of my Hero’s suite, which I see now has a dog-door in it to allow the dogs free access around the suite.

-After introducing everyone to Merry I leave them watching a film on what life on Chaos is like while Merry and I renew our relationship.
+After introducing everyone to Merry I leave them watching a video on what life on Chaos is like while Merry and I renew our relationship.

-Ninety minutes later Merry and I arrive back in the main room a little before the film ends.
-When it does we deal with a lot of questions, and some surprised comments about being on another planet.
+Ninety minutes later Merry and I arrive back in the main room a little before the video ends.
+When it does we deal with a lot of questions and some surprised comments about being on another planet.
 It takes time, but we cover everything until everyone is soon happy with the situation.
-Very surprised, a little shocked, but happy.
+They’re very surprised, a little shocked, but happy.

 While Merry examines the available rescues to see which I should do we all spend some time in the training rooms.
 I also spend a lot of time examining the enlarged map project.
 A lot of areas that used to be blank or only lightly covered now have a lot of detail.

 The Hero sets up a small base to operate from.
 He provides them with security from most of the bad guys, better training to fight the bad guys, and improved ways of making a living.
-Thus the base expands due to the improved economy, and their ability to defend themselves.
-Others in the surrounding area see this, and want to be part of it, so they ally with the people in the Hero’s base area.
-When the Hero wanders further afield he has to establish more bases or sub-bases, and the process repeats until the areas of influence merge to make one large area under his control.
+Thus the base expands due to the improved economy and their ability to defend themselves.
+Others in the surrounding area see this and want to be part of it, so they ally with the people in the area of the Hero’s base.
+When the Hero goes further afield he has to establish more bases or sub-bases and the process repeats until the areas of influence merge to make one large area under his control.

-The saddest part of all this is only a small percentage of Heroes are at work doing this, far too many don’t bother with establishing a base or helping the people on the planet.
-The only good part of the involvement of these Heroes is it does reduce the number of the worst troublemakers while it improves the gene pool on Cassandra along with its population.
-That gets me to wondering how long this project has been operating, and how much longer it will continue.
+The saddest part of all this is only a small percentage of Heroes are at work doing this as far too many Heroes don’t bother to establish a base or help the people on the planet.
+The only good part of the involvement of those Heroes is it does reduce the number of the worst troublemakers while it improves the gene pool on Cassandra along with its population.
+That gets me to wondering how long this project has been operating and how much longer it will continue.
 Naturally, that causes me to wonder about what will happen when the project is a proven success.

-“While looking at the map I started wondering how long it will take for the project to meet its aims of repopulation of Cassandra, and that got me to wondering if Heroes like Sid, Kyle, myself, and others like us are actually adversely affecting the project and the Cassandran population.”
+“While looking at the map I started wondering how long it will take for the project to meet its aims of repopulating Cassandra, and that got me to wondering if Heroes like Sid, Kyle, myself, and others like us are actually adversely affecting the project and the Cassandran population.”